marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 ### Resolving all instances of a service type

-Sometimes you might have multiple providers deriving from the same class, or implementing the same interface.
+Sometimes you might have multiple services that are deriving from the same class, or implementing the same interface.
 So you register the implementing classes as having the same service type:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;